The SG100K Cognitive Health Programme

 Institutions involved: Duke-NUS Medical School, Lee Kong Chian School of Medicine, KK Women's and Children's Hospital, A*STAR Genome Institute of Singapore, Singapore National Eye Centre, Tan Tock Seng Hospital, National University of Singapore, National Heart Centre Singapore, National Neuroscience Institute, Khoo Teck Puat Hospital, Nanyang Technological University

-Identification of Asian - Specific Genetic Association with Fat and Lean Muscle Mass Distribution
+Identification of Asian-specific Genetic Association with Fat and Lean Muscle Mass Distribution

 Topic: Fat and Lean Muscle Mass